Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M591: Configure filament sensing

-This configures filament sensing for the specified extruder.
-The sensor may be a simple filament presence detector, or a device that measures movement of filament, or both.
-The action on a filament error is to run filament-error#.g (RRF 3.2 and later, where # is the extruder number), failing that run filament-error.g (RRF 3.2 and later), or failing that run pause.g (RRF 1.19 and later).
-After that the print is paused and a notification is sent advise you that there has been a filament error.
+This command configures a given pin to read a filament sensor and configures filament monitoring for its corresponding extruder.
+The filament sensor may be a simple switch that detects the presence of filament, or a sensor that measures filament motion (e.g. laser, magnetic or pulsed filament monitor), or both.

+In RRF 3.2 and later, the action on a filament error is to:
+* run filament-error#.g if available, where # is the extruder number
+* failing that run filament-error.g if available
+* failing that the Duet enters the Pausing state, shows a message on all available targets with the type of filament error, and invokes system macro pause.g.

+RRF 1.19 to 3.1.1 does not support filament-error macros.
+The action on a filament error is to enter the Pausing state, show a message on all available targets with the type of filament error, and invoke system macro pause.g.

+If the firmware invokes pause.g when an error is detected, the job is paused and will need manual intervention to resume the print.

 Note that filament monitoring in RRF is only active when printing from SD card.

+### Tabs {.tabset}

-#### M591 - RepRapFirmware 3
+#### M591 - RepRapFirmware 3.x

-### Parameters
+##### Parameters

 * **Dnn** Extruder drive number (0, 1, 2...)
 * **Pnn** Type of sensor:
-  * 0=none
+  * 0 = none
-  * 1=simple sensor (high signal when filament present)
+  * 1 = simple sensor (high signal when filament present)
-  * 2=simple sensor (low signal when filament present)
+  * 2 = simple sensor (low signal when filament present)
-  * 3=Duet3D rotating magnet sensor
+  * 3 = Duet3D rotating magnet sensor
-  * 4=Duet3D rotating magnet sensor with microswitch
+  * 4 = Duet3D rotating magnet sensor with microswitch
   * 5 = Duet3D laser sensor
   * 6 = Duet3D laser sensor with microswitch
   * 7 = pulse-generating sensor